 Just like burst pipes, a few wobbly tiles can create costly damage.
 So it’s worth checking your roof regularly and hiring someone local every few years to examine it and fix any issues.

-Best starting place when buying a holiday home in the UK?
+Where to start with buying a holiday home in the UK?

 It’s a good idea to start your search with a budget and plan in mind.
 Be honest with yourself and think about how often you’ll use your new holiday home.